Haas Business Student Association

 QUESTIONS

-• As an transfer student, what is something that you think could be improved upon in the process of transferring to Haas?
+As a transfer student, what is something that you think could be improved upon in the process of transferring to Haas?
 How would you work to solve this problem through a committee initiative?
 (200 words max)

 Professional Development